Alberto Rodríguez Saá

-Alberto José Rodriguez Saá (born August 21, 1949) is an Argentine lawyer and politician.
-He is the Governor of San Luis Province.
-He was presidential candidate for the center-right peronism, Federal Peronism, in 2007 and 2011.
+Alberto José Rodriguez-Saá (born August 21, 1949) is an Argentine lawyer and politician.
+He was Governor of San Luis Province on two separate occasions.
+He was presidential candidate for the center-right peronism, Orthodox and Federal Peronism, in 2007 and 2011.

-The Rodriguez Saá family is well known in the Province of San Luis and can be traced to the nineteenth century and to descendants of the Federalist revolutionary Juan Saá, an important figure in the Argentine Civil Wars of the mid nineteenth century.
-His brother, Adolfo Rodríguez Saá, was governor of San Luis from 1983 until 2001, when he became interim President of Argentina, resigning after a week.
+The Rodriguez-Saá family is well known in the Province of San Luis and can be traced to the nineteenth century and to descendants of the Federalist revolutionary Juan Saá, an important figure in the Argentine Civil Wars of the mid nineteenth century.
+His brother, Adolfo Rodríguez-Saá, was governor of San Luis from 1983 until 2001, when he became interim President of Argentina, resigning after a week.